-The Irish government has recently completed the competitive tendering process for the

-National Broadband Scheme (NBS), aimed at extending broadband access to the remaining portion of the population (estimated at approximately 10%) that is not covered by the existing broadband infrastructure.
+The Irish government has recently completed the competitive tendering process for the National Broadband Scheme (NBS), aimed at extending broadband access to the remaining portion of the population (estimated at approximately 10%) that is not covered by the existing broadband infrastructure.
 In December 2008, the contract for delivery of the scheme was awarded to a mobile operator.
 It is expected that broadband services will be deployed in all NBS areas within 22 months.

 National DSL coverage increased from 86% in 2006 to 89% in 2007, and DSL coverage in rural areas stood at 73%, an increase of 9 percentage points over a year.
 For cable, rural coverage increased from 4% to 15%, and the national coverage grew from 8% to 27% over a year.
 Ireland therefore succeeded in narrowing the digital gap for DSL from 22 to 16 percentage points, although the digital gap for cable widened from 4 to 12 percentage points.

 Following the resolution in 2007 of a number of local loop unbundling issues, such as migration paths to LLU from other wholesale products, and enhanced Service Level Agreements (SLA), ComReg took some further regulatory steps in 2008.
-In particular, the incumbent was directed to reduce the line share monthly rental charge from \in 8.41 to no more than \in 2.94 as of 25 July 2008, and the LLU ancillary charges were substantially reduced as of 1 October 2008.
+In particular, the incumbent was directed to reduce the line share monthly rental charge from $\in 8.41$ to no more than $\in 2.94$ as of 25 July 2008, and the LLU ancillary charges were substantially reduced as of 1 October 2008.

 The line share charge reduction had been designed by ComReg to serve as an intermediate measure pending a comprehensive market review.
 However, following notice of an appeal by the incumbent, the decision on the line share charge was withdrawn.
-The comprehensive review was completed and a draft decision imposing a charge of no more than €0.75 per month was published for consultation in December 2008.
+The comprehensive review was completed and a draft decision imposing a charge of no more than $\notin 0.75$ per month was published for consultation in December 2008.

-As a matter of fact, the monthly rental charge for both fully unbundled local loop and shared access increased slightly in both 2007 and 2008, and is the highest in the EU in the case of full LLU, and the second highest in the case of shared access.
-In contrast, the connection fees were reduced from \notin 55 to \notin 45 as of October 2008, which is under the EU average.
+As a matter of fact, the monthly rental charge for both fully unbundled local loop and shared access increased slightly in both 2007 and 2008, and are the highest in the EU.
+In contrast, the connection fees were reduced from $\notin$ 55 to $\notin$ 45 as of October 2008, which is under the EU average.
 The number of retail LLU lines of alternative operators grew from 17 918 in January 2008 to 22 653 in January 2009.
 The number of retail bitstream lines of alternative operators reached 182 384, compared to 152 484 lines in January 2008.